munki/macadmin-scripts/README.md

 Some scripts that might be of use to macOS admins.
 Might be related to Munki;
 might not.

+These are only supported using Apple's Python on macOS.
+There is no support for running these on Windows or Linux.

 #### installinstallmacos.py

 This script can create disk images containing macOS Installer applications available via Apple's softwareupdate catalogs.